GamblingKings/GamblingKingsFrontEnd/src/README.md

 ## Outgoing from Client

-Messages that are sent from the client so the back-end can act upon it.
+Messages that are sent from the client so the WebSocket API can act upon it.

 ### `SET_USERNAME`